-\begin{proof} If $A$ and $B$ commute it follows from Proposition~\ref{prop:cube} that there is a square with sides labeled $A$ and $B$, so the hyperplanes $H_A$ and $H_B$ intersect at the midpoint of that square.
-Conversely, if $H_A$ and $H_B$ intersect, there is a pair edges dual to these hyperplanes that bound a square, so $A$ and $B$ must commute since by the construction of $\SP$, we only fill in squares when labels commute. \end{proof}
+\begin{proof} If $A$ and $B$ are adjacent it follows from Proposition~\ref{prop:cube} that there is a square with sides labeled $A$ and $B$, so the hyperplanes $H_A$ and $H_B$ intersect at the midpoint of that square.
+Conversely, if $H_A$ and $H_B$ intersect, there is a pair of edges dual to these hyperplanes that bound a square, so $A$ and $B$ must be adjacent since by the construction of $\SP$, we only fill in squares when labels are adjacent. \end{proof}